Will and work ethic are not enough, but if you combine it with knowledge, you become unstoppable. Samantha Winslow

 I also understand that someone else has told you to do what you are doing.
 Be it a clinician, a family member, a trusted friend – you have feelings associated with these people, which makes the change harder.

-Feelings create and stop all of our actions, it is one of the hardest to accept truths in life, especially if you are sharp and smart.
+Feelings create and stop all of our actions, it is one of the hardest to accept truths in life.

 We want to believe logic prevails, but the only time logic wins is if your feelings are aligned with logic.
 The more logic tries to bully feelings, the further you get from action, so as a coach in this situation, I have to settle in, let feelings have their say and keep coming at it from a different angle.
 At some time, you will find a way to explain the same core concept but touch a different feeling that will overpower the original feeling and change will happen, or the student will quit because they downright refuse to acknowledge the feeling and its limitations.